AgentOps-AI/tokencost/README.md

 token_count, cost = calculator.calculate(text)
 print(f"Token Count: {token_count}, Cost: {cost}")

+To run tests, follow the below steps:

+	0. `pip install pytest` if you don't have pytest already

+	1. `pytest tests` while in the `tokencost` folder to run the `tests` folder

 Contributing

 Contributions to TokenCost are welcome!
 Please refer to our Contribution Guidelines for more details.